Slideshow image

 1. Congratulations

-If you have been engaged in reading the Historical Backbone of the Bible, you have built an amazing foundation in your life.
-You’ve become more aware of God’s ‘Story’ and your place in that ‘Story’.
+If you have read the Historical Backbone of the Bible, you have built a fantastic foundation in your life.
+You have become more aware of God’s ‘Story’ and your place in that ‘Story.’
 That means you are:

-• seeing events and challenges from a fresh and exciting perspective; and,
+• seeing events and challenges from a fresh and exciting perspective,

-Even if you haven’t yet engaged in the Historical Backbone of the Bible, if you’ve read the posts each week from the beginning, you will have gained a thumbnail sketch of what it’s about.
+Even if you have not yet engaged in the Historical Backbone of the Bible, if you have read the posts each week from the beginning, you will have gained a thumbnail sketch of what it’s about.

 2. Habit

-I understand that it takes at least three weeks to make a new habit.
-There are other ways in which we can create a desirable habit.
+I understand that it takes at least three weeks to form a new habit.
+However, there are other ways to create a desirable habit.
 One helpful article is “5 Scientific Ways to Build Habits that Stick.”

 It may have taken you eight weeks or more to complete the Historical Backbone of the Bible.

-In the first days or weeks, you likely needed to be very intentional about setting the time aside to read the Bible for each day.
-You probably needed the encouragement of your partner to keep going.
+In the first days or weeks, you likely needed to intentionally set time aside to read the Bible each day.
+Your partner probably encouraged you to keep going.

 Now, without realizing it, you have established a new and beneficial habit.